isomerpages/ogp/_our-products/Health Appointment System.md

 For the initial launch, the Government will reach out to 600,000 eligible elderly to take their CHAS-subsidised Pneumococcal vaccines (i.e. PCV13 and PPSV23).
 We will then gradually expand to other NAIS vaccines.

 To meet anticipated demand, we are inviting all CHAS clinics to sign up.
 With HAS, participating clinics can set their availability, allowing Singaporeans to easily find a clinic closest to them with suitable time slots.
+To find out more, please [sign up](http://go.gov.sg/has-interest-form) for the two Zoom Webinars on:
+*   19 July (Tue), 7pm
+*   23 July (Sat), 2pm

 (append webinar invite)